Authored by Milamber and Petr on 8 May-23 with review from the Treasury Council

 The DAO’s Treasury multisig currently holds c.1,100 Ethereum (50 of which is currently held as $WETH), in addition to smaller amounts spread across operational wallets, which is significantly higher than at the same point last year.
 This is in part due to the recent reduction in LP sizing, as well as recent $ETH purchases and the claiming of fees from our LP which has benefitted from the $PRIME token launch.

 This is a significant proportion of the treasury (c.$2m) which is currently idle and no longer earning fees through our LP, which could be put to use.
 With c.$2.8m of stablecoin and c.$1m of $PRIME in the treasury, we have sufficient funds to secure a runway for 30+ months excluding ETH, i.e. the treasury holds excess capital which can be put to use in order to earn additional yield and offset monthly costs.

-As we wish to retain our $USD holdings to pay contributors and secure the project’s runway, and there are limited options with $PRIME as a new token, we propose that deploying a portion of our Ethereum holdings to earn yield would benefit ParagonsDAO by 1) increasing revenue and offsetting a reduction in fee revenue from reducing our LP size; 2) opening up potential additional yield options within DeFi; 3) reducing the amount of idle excess capital held over and above what is required to support runway; and 4) demonstrating to holders we are actively managing treasury without being overly conservative.
+As we wish to retain our $USD holdings to pay contributors and secure the project’s runway, and there are limited options with $PRIME as a new token, we propose that deploying a portion of our Ethereum holdings to earn yield would benefit ParagonsDAO by 1) increasing revenue and offsetting a reduction in fee revenue from reducing our LP size; 2) opening up potential additional yield options within DeFi; 3) reducing the amount of idle excess capital held over and above what is required to support runway; and 4) demonstrating to our community we are actively managing treasury without being overly conservative.

 The full range of yield options was considered and discussed by the Treasury Council to determine risk appetite.
 Further LP use is not necessary at this time, and while higher yields are possible via riskier exotic options (yield farming, options), we propose a lower risk method, utilising a variant of staking.